The Power of Effective Documentation: A Manager’s Secret Weapon

 Don’t:

-✘ Don’t document inconsistently—what you record for one team member should be the same standard applied across the board.
+✘ Be inconsistent—apply the same standard across the board.

 How to Implement Strong Documentation Practices